gilch/hissp/docs/glossary.rst

       if qualification is not full, it's partial.
       A `qualified name` is partial qualification,
-      but partial qualification is not necessarily a `qualified name`, since the path may start from some namespace other than the module globals.
+      but partial qualification is not necessarily a `qualified name`, because the path may start from some namespace other than the module globals.
       The qualifier part is everything but the last segment.
       Qualification is the process of adding a qualifier or the state of having a qualifier.
+      `hissp.macros._macro_.alias` produces a `tag` to abbreviate a qualifier.

+   unqualified
+      An identifier without a `qualifier`.
+An unqualified `tag` is only valid if it's available as an attribute in the current module's ``_macro_`` namespace, and similarly for an unqualified `macro`.
+      A unqualified variable is valid if it's in the `builtins` module, a global of the current module,
+      or a variable in the current lexical scope.

    module handle
-      A `str atom` containing a dot-separated path ending in a dot, representing an import path for a module.
+      A `str atom` containing a ``.``-separated path ending in a ``.``, representing an import path for a module.
       Any segments before the module name are package names.
       E.g., ``foo.bar.baz.`` or ``foo.``.